programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 Code explanation: Now you can add the above line to actually see and test the created dashboard.
 It is recommended to turn on the debug mode so that any errors can be looked into when needed.

 You need to put all the code you have written so far into a single `.py` file and name it such as `app.py`.
 The complete code [is provided here](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/interactive-data-visualization-dashboard/app.py) for convenience.
 In command line, execute `$python app.py`.
 Then, a server address will appear, and you will need to copy and paste this address into a web browser to launch the dashboard.
+Do not close the command line program when the server is running.
+When you are done, in command line, press `ctrl`+`c` on keyboard to stop the server.
 In Jupyter Notebook, you can also choose to review the dashboard as a cell output (again, please refer to [the notebook version of the code](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/interactive-data-visualization-dashboard/interactive-data-visualization-dashboard.ipynb)).

 #### Deploying the Dashboard
 After the dashboard code is ready, in most cases, it is desirable to share your dashboards with the public using a URL.
 This means that you need to deploy your dashboard as a web application.
 In this section, you will achieve this goal by using a free service that allows us to host a dynamic web application: the free-tier web service provided by [Render](https://render.com/docs/web-services).
 In Render's free plan, the [RAM](https://en.wikipedia.org/wiki/Random-access_memory) limit is 512 MB at the time of writing.
-Our demo app takes about 90 MB, so the allocated RAM should be sufficient.[^7]
+Our demo app takes about 90 MB, so the allocated RAM should be sufficient.[^13]

 ##### Setting up in GitHub
 You will need to upload the code folder, `ph-dash`, as a repository onto GitHub.
 This can be done in command line or in GitHub Desktop (see [this lesson if you are new to Git or GitHub](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages#github--github-pages-)).